Online Influence Maximization under Independent Cascade Model with Semi-Bandit Feedback

 \section{Analysis}

-In this section, we give a regret bound for $\imb$ for the case when $\bar{w}(e) = x_{e}\transpose \theta^*$ for all $e \in \cE$ (i.e., the linear generalization is perfect).
-Our main contribution regret bound depends with a new complexity metric, \emph{\metric}, which depends on both the topology of $\cG$ and the probability weight function $\bar{w}$, and is defined in Section~\ref{sec:complexity}.
+In this section, we give a regret bound for $\imb$ for the case when $\bar{w}(e) = x_{e}\transpose \theta^*$ for all $e \in \cE$, i.e., the linear generalization is perfect.
+Our main contribution is a regret bound that scales with a new complexity metric, \emph{\metric}, which depends on \emph{both} the topology of $\cG$ and the probability weight function $\bar{w}$, and is defined in Section~\ref{sec:complexity}.
 We highlight this as most known results for this problem are worst case, and some of them do not depend on probability weight function at all.

 {C_{\cG}}